sogaiu/janet-subprocess-notes/README.md

 * Look to the [`sh.janet`](https://github.com/janet-lang/spork/blob/7a4eff4bfb9486a6c6079ee8bb12e6789cce4564/spork/sh.janet)
   examples.
-They are written that way for a reason, [using `ev/gather` to avoid race conditions](https://github.com/janet-lang/spork/blob/7a4eff4bfb9486a6c6079ee8bb12e6789cce4564/spork/sh.janet#L44-L47).
+They are written that way for a reason [using `ev/gather` to avoid race conditions](https://github.com/janet-lang/spork/blob/7a4eff4bfb9486a6c6079ee8bb12e6789cce4564/spork/sh.janet#L44-L47).
 It's surprisingly tricky to get this correct - this is why [Python has a